3rd Biennial National Forum on Active Learning Classrooms

 222 Pleasant Street S.E.

-Sponsored by the Office of Undergraduate Education, University of Minnesota
+Sponsored by the Office of Undergraduate Education and the Center for Educational Innovation, University of Minnesota

 Our expectation is that participants from a wide variety of institutions will attend the NF-ALC to a) examine common issues affecting the effective use of these spaces and chart a path for their resolution; b) share successful practices that have enriched the student and faculty experience in active learning classrooms; and c) build and deepen networks with colleagues in order to advance their campus efforts.